justincasher/justincasher.github.io/articles/IU-Analysis-Qualifying-Solutions/IU-Analysis-Qualifying-Solutions.md

 </style>
 <br>

 **Abstract.** These are solutions to some of the Indiana University analysis qualifying problems.
 They are indexed by "\[Year\] \[Semester\] \[Number\]".
 I also include in each section some theorems which might be useful.
-I would like to thank Chia-Tz Liang for proof reading these.
+I would like to thank Chia-Tz Liang and Anuvertika Pandey for pointing out errors or suggesting solutions.
 Please email me if you find any errors or have any solutions you would like to add.
 I also omitted adding a section on integration.

 ## Table of Contents
 1. [Compact spaces](#1-compact-spaces)